neondatabase/postgresql_anonymizer/docs/static_masking.md

 Permanently remove sensitive data
 ===============================================================================

-Sometimes, it is usefull to transform directly the original dataset.
+Sometimes, it is useful to transform directly the original dataset.
 You can do that with different methods:

 * [Applying masking rules]: #applying-masking-rules